indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

 # An INDI Roll Off Roof Driver

-RollOff ino roof driver using an Arduino to open and close the roof.
+RollOffino roof driver using an Arduino to open and close the roof.
 The roof driver communicates with an Arduino that in turn interfaces with a roof motor or roof controller.
-The driver communicates using a basic set of directives.
+The driver communicates with the Arduino using a basic set of commands.
 It is the Arduino working from this standard interface with the driver that requires adaptation to control the selected motor.
 The driver provides an interface sufficient to open, close and determine if the roof is fully opened or fully closed for a roll-off or similar roof.

 ![Components](components.png)

 The driver as with other INDI drivers can be on the same host as the Ekos client or remote on a different computer located in the observatory.
 The Arduino can be local to the roll-off roof driver using a USB connection.
-A suitably equired Arduino can be connected to the roll-off roof driver using a WiFi connection.
+A suitably equired Arduino could be connected to the roll-off roof driver using a WiFi connection.
 The Arduino activates the circuits that control the roof motor.
 The motor control can be provided by a re-purposed commercial opener, or a controller suitably built or bought to match requirements for the selected motor.

 # The driver